Stop Foreclosure And Save Your Home

-Even if your home has gone into foreclosure, it is not too late to try to save it.
-Filing Chapter 13 bankruptcy before the sale date can stop/postpone the sale.
-Your regular monthly mortgage payments will resume after the filing of the bankruptcy and the payments that you were behind prior to filing bankruptcy will be brought current through the Chapter 13 Plan of Reorganization.
+Even if your home has gone into foreclosure, it may not be too late to try to save it – but you must act quickly.
+Filing Chapter 13 bankruptcy before the sale date can stop or postpone the sale.
+This may be appropriate in your case if you can make regular monthly mortgage payments to your lender after filing for bankruptcy.
+Meanwhile, you will repay arrears through the Chapter 13 plan of reorganization.

-Under certain circumstances, it may be possible to “scrape off” the 2nd mortgage against your home through a Chapter 13 Plan of Reorganization.
-An appraisal would be required and the value of the home must be less than the amount due on the first mortgage.
-Other factors will determine if this is an option available to you, which can be discussed at your consultation.
+Under certain circumstances, it may also be possible to “scrape off” the second mortgage against your home through a Chapter 13 reorganization plan.
+An appraisal would be required, and the value of the home must be less than the amount due on the first mortgage.
+Let Mark W. Lischwe, P.C., help you evaluate mortgage debt relief options available to you.

-If your home is in foreclosure, and has not yet been sold, you are not out of options.
-Contact one of our offices online or call 602-252-7552 to learn about the possible ways your home may be saved.
-For over 29 years, Mark Lischwe has been helping people maintain their residence through Chapter 13 reorganization.
-Let us see if we can do the same for you.
+If your home is in foreclosure and has not yet been sold, you are not out of options.
+Learn about steps to take to save your home from foreclosure.
+For nearly 40 years, we have been helping people stay in their homes through Chapter 13 reorganization.

 Reach out to our law offices online or call 480-491-1000 to schedule a free consultation.
 Let us evaluate your case and explain what we can do for you.